ClaudiuBogdan/CurriculumVitae/out/resume.md

 Tel: +40-738-334-197
 Web: https://claudiuconstantinbogdan.me

-I'm an Android Developer certified by Google, with experience in developing, debugging and refactoring mobile applications.
-I have experience implementing MVC and MVVM design patterns and I have worked with Android Architecture Components (DataBinding, LiveData, ViewModel) in combination with Dagger to create flexible apps.
-Furthermore, I have developed games in Unity and Phaser3 for mobile and web platform.
+I've developed, debugged and deployed mobile applications, VR applications, web games and Single Page Web Applications.
+I have been involved in all the software development lifecycle, from planning up to deploying and maintaining.
+I've been a lead developer in most of the projects an I've also conducted the technical interview for software developers.
+I am a problem solver, fast learner and passionate about my work.
 I'm constantly working to improve my skills and learning how to create better software.

 ## SKILLS